What is This Thing We Call Self?

 Category: Buddhist Path | Love & Compassion Meditation | Mind Trainer Articles

-We Are Not What We Think (And The Idea of Selflessness)
+We Are Not What We Think (And the Idea of Selflessness)

 We know from our experience that everything is always changing.
 We wake up in the morning feeling one way, but what we think and feel an hour later is very different.
 What we think about someone, or our job, or our life today isn’t what we thought a year ago.
 When we read something again after a year, we may have a completely different take than we did the first time.
 Even on a cellular level, everything in our body is constantly changing.
 It’s helpful to remember that who we are—our idea of ourselves—is constantly changing.
 It’s evolving, and that’s a good thing.